Am I ever glad that I have never called myself an expert on anything. Especially not an expert on Dominican food.

 Guanimo, a Taino name by the sound of it, probably hails from the northwestern provinces of the Dominican Republic.
 I make this assumption based on the fact that the only people who know what I’m talking about when I mention this dish are all from my home town of Montecristi.

 Then I found out that there’s a similar dish, with a similar-sounding name, originating from the southern regions of the country that is also based on corn and made like a pocket, but it’s a dessert!

 I have a suspicion that this dish was originally prepared using corncobs, but this is just a hunch as the one I’ve always known is made with fine cornmeal.

-A quick Google search shows this dish claimed as Cuban and also Puerto Rican too (there are differences between the dishes).
+A quick Google search shows this dish also exist in Cuba and also Puerto Rican too (there are differences between the dishes).
 This suggests that the dish, which has a Taino name, predates all three countries as separate entities and perhaps is just a remnant of times when the islands all belonged to Spain.
+There are at least 4 versions of a dish with the same name in all three Spanish Caribbean countries.
 If this is so Guanimo should join casabe as one of our “ancient” foods.